 Fats and others |

 Sunflower seeds, flaxseed, chia, sesame, pumpkin seeds.
-Nuts like walnuts, peanuts, almonds, hazelnuts, cashew nuts, Brazil nuts.
+Nuts like walnuts, peanuts, almonds, hazelnuts, cashews, Brazil nuts.
 Olive oil, flaxseed oil, raw coconut oil. |

 - |